Backgammon in the round

-Backgammon is a centuries old game yet most people are familiar with it mainly because manufacturers included it on the back of checker boards (it was the same proportion and also used two sets of differently colored playing pieces).
+Backgammon is a centuries old game yet most people are familiar with it mainly because manufacturers included it on the back of checker boards (it was the same proportion and also used the same two sets of differently colored playing pieces).
 Backgammon had a resurgence of popularity in the 1970s.
 Clubs had backgammon tables set up, there were tournaments, and people played at parties.
 The game is simple to learn and can be quite addictive.
 I learned to play backgammon during college and we played a lot.
+Even after moving to Dallas in 1974, I played with friends whenever I could.

 1. If the dice land on any of the playing pieces, both dice must be rerolled.